NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 (amesGCM3)>$ MarsInterp.py 07180.atmos_diurn_T.nc -t pstd
 ```

 This should take just over a minute.
-Note that pressure-interpolating large files can take a long time, which is why we only included three variables (`ps`, `ts`, and `temp`) in this file.
+Interpolating large files (such as `daily` or `diurn` files) with CAP can take a long time because the code is written in Python.
+That's why we are only including three variables (`ps`, `ts`, and `temp`) in this particular demonstration.
 Note that we time-shifted the file before interpolating it, but that time-shifting and interpolating can be done in any order.

-After time-shifting and interpolating, our directory contains 3 diurn files:
+After time-shifting and interpolating, our directory contains three `diurn` files:

 ```bash
 > 07180.atmos_diurn.nc 07180.atmos_diurn_T.nc 07180.atmos_diurn_T_pstd.nc